BioTomateDE/AcornGM/README.md

 3. (optional) Choose an icon for your profile by clicking the image and selecting a new image file.
 4. Click **Next**.
-5. Click **Pick File** next to the data file text input and select the `data.win` (`game.unx` on Linux) file for your game.
-It will try to open to the default Undertale installation folder for convenience, but choose the one for your game.
+5. Click **Pick File** next to the data file text input and select the data file for your game (e.g. `data.win` or `game.unx`).
+It will try to open to the default Deltarune installation folder for convenience, but choose the one for your game.
 This is how you can find where your Steam games are located:
    - Go to your Steam Library
    - Click on your desired game that you want to mod using AcornGM